This week on the Craft Business Challenge:

-It's January, you might still be recovering from the busyness of the last big Christmas sales season.
+It's January, and you might still be recovering from the busyness of the last big Christmas sales season.
 But guess what!
 It's time to start thinking about Christmas craft shows again, and summer shows as well.

 Many juried shows have their applications for the coming season available in January or February.
 Some are even due this early in the year.

-Many craft show applications are available online and even due in January and February.
+Many craft show applications are available online and some are even due in January and February.
 If you plan to sell at shows and you haven't started planning for your upcoming year, it's time to get moving.

-There may be plenty of craft shows in your area, but they won't necessarily all be the right fit for your business.
+Choose the Right Craft Shows: There may be plenty of craft shows in your area, but they won't necessarily all be the right fit for your business.
 Here's how to research craft shows to make an informed decision about which shows you'd like to participate in.

-How to complete your craft show applications to show your business in the best possible light.
+Better Juried Art Show Applications: How to complete your craft show applications to show your business in the best possible light.

-Are you thinking about participating in your local art studio tour this year?
+Art Studio Tour Applications: Are you thinking about participating in your local art studio tour this year?
 Those applications (for both spring and fall tours) are often due very early in the year, too.
-Here's how to start participating in a local studio tour.

 Need some signs to spruce up your craft booth and encourage shoppers to buy?
 I have plenty in my Etsy shop.